 Ross is married and has three children and two siblings.
 These relationships have strengthened his commitment to the rights of sibling connection for foster children.
 Mr. Cooper lives in Dunwoody, Georgia, with his family.

-Lindsay Newman, B.S.
+Lindsay Odom, B.S.
 Accounting, M.S.
-Accounting
+Accounting, Cosmetologist

 Lindsay is close to her family, including a brother and two sisters.
 She grew up on the lake in Guntersville, AL and currently lives in Huntsville, Alabama.
 Lindsay still very much enjoys being around water and participating in outdoor activities.
 Lindsay spent all of her summers from elementary school to high school on the lake and attending summer camps.
 Lindsay has always enjoyed how camp can bring people of different backgrounds and different situations together.